tydar/eleventy-personal-blog/posts/qemu-guests-cloud.md

 ### Substep 1: Create cloud-init.cfg

-You can see the file I created on GitHub here.
-Full cloud-init documentation can be found on read-the-docs.
+You can see the file I created on GitHub [here](https://github.com/tydar/kvm-conjurer/blob/main/tests/cloud-init.cfg).
+Full cloud-init documentation can be found on readthedocs at [^3].

 ### Optional network configuration